 For me, the answer is yes.
-As frustrating as coaching can be, there’s nothing that I’d rather do.
+As frustrating as coaching can be, there’s nothing else I’d rather do.
 All the sacrifices that I’m making are worth the prize.

 When the answer is yes, your shit sandwich becomes your competitive advantage.
-You’re willing to do things other people aren’t and that alone will make you go much further.
+You’re willing to do things other people aren’t – that’s the secret to success.

 But what if the answer for you is no?

-What To Do When You Don’t Like The Shit Sandwich You’re Eating
+What Do You Do When You Don’t Like The Shit Sandwich You’re Eating?

-Let’s face it: whether you landed your dream job or are stuck in a cubicle doing soul-sucking work, you’re already eating your shit sandwich.
+Let’s face it: whether you’re running your dream business or are stuck in a cubicle doing soul-sucking work, you’re already eating your shit sandwich.